Become a Member Find a Course

 Safety is paramount…

-The Olympic lifts are considered as the most difficult and complex weightlifting techniques.
+Weightlifting is considered one of the greatest tests of mobility, power and technique.
 Discipline, concentration and dedication are all required to master these lifts and safety should always be exercised.
 We advise that no-one attempts an Olympic lift without prior training and supervision.

 The boom in the health and fitness industry means there is now a plethora of training advice available at your fingertips, however, we strongly advise that you do your research.
 It’s incredibly important that the advice you take is from a trusted source, and you also need to ensure that it aligns with your level of experience in weightlifting or training.
 Lifting safely and efficiently should be your number one priority.